samuell/website/sites/docs/src/content/docs/nf-core-tools/pipelines/sync.md

 You can supply the `--from-branch` flag to specific a different branch.

 Finally, if you give the `--pull-request` flag, the command will push any changes to the remote and attempt to create a pull request using the GitHub API.
-The GitHub username and repository name will be fetched from the remote url (see `git remote -v | grep origin`), or can be supplied with `--username` and `--github-repository`.
+The GitHub username and repository name will be fetched from the remote url (see `git remote get-url origin`), or can be supplied with `--username` and `--github-repository`.

 To create the pull request, a personal access token is required for API authentication.
 These can be created at [https://github.com/settings/tokens](https://github.com/settings/tokens).